 About This Guide

 Purina Pro Plan Salmon & Rice ($59.98/16 lb) is our top pick — live probiotics, 40%+ protein from real salmon, and the most extensive veterinary backing of any mainstream cat food.
-Blue Buffalo Wilderness Chicken ($44.98/12 lb) is best for grain-sensitive cats or owners committed to a grain-free ancestral diet.
-Hill's Science Diet Indoor ($49.99/15.5 lb) is the top choice for indoor cats with hairball issues or lower activity levels.
+Blue Buffalo Wilderness Chicken ($44.98/12 lb) is best for grain-sensitive cats.
+Hill's Science Diet Indoor ($49.99/15.5 lb) is top for indoor cats with hairball issues or lower activity levels.

 Cat Food Buying Guide